renatobrf/prompts4liberty/README.md

 <p>This is person project create to share knowledge on prompting engineering for common use-cases.</p>

 ## About me
-[Renato Barufi](https://www.linkedin.com/in/renato-barufi-a2a7ab130/)<p>, Solutions Architect, computer scientist and passion for technology.</p>
+[Renato Barufi](https://www.linkedin.com/in/renato-barufi-a2a7ab130/), Solutions Architect, computer scientist and passion for technology.

 ## Main street
 - create a python script for "describing a specific purpose".